 Your first order of business is to determine how much your vehicle can tow.
 That information is located in your vehicle’s owner’s manual, but you can also use Camping World’s towing guide to calculate the towing capacity of your vehicle.

 The great thing about teardrop campers is their ability to be towed by almost any vehicle.
+Almost all are considered lightweight teardrop campers.
 But if you simply look at an RV’s dry weight, you can get yourself into trouble.
 You’ll need to consider dry, cargo, passenger, and liquid weight when determining how much your vehicle will tow.

 Estimating how much weight you’ll be carrying in cargo, passengers, and liquids will help you determine the maximum allowable dry weight for your RV when you’re shopping for a new or used teardrop camper.

 Storage space can be limited inside teardrop trailers, but some compensate for that with unique designs that feature roof racks or tongue-mounted cargo carriers.
 Depending on the model, these features may be standard or available as an add-on.

 Roof racks might be necessary if you intend to carry oversized recreation items like kayaks.
 But if you’re only getting away for weekend camping trips to explore new trails on foot, you can get away with less storage space.

 The reality of teardrop campers is that you’ll still spend most of your camping time outside.
 That’s a good thing in most cases, but it also means you should look closely at each model’s outdoor amenities.